LiskArchive/lisk-sdk-examples/workshop/README.md

 2. Navigate inside `/workshop` folder and run `npm install` to install the required dependencies for the workshop.

 3. Next, the `/workshop/transactions` folder is considered a separate module which holds the code for the transaction types.
-Again, we have to execute `npm install` inside this folder.
+Again, we have to execute `npm install` inside this folder to install the remaining dependencies.
+If you take

 4. To verify the setup is correct, try to run the application with `npm start`.
 The `npm start` command will run the `index.js` file and pipe the outputted logs to our preferred log formatting tool Bunyan (wraps: `node index.js | npx bunyan -o short`).
 If everything is running fine, you can go to the next section.